 Establishing a System Hardening Baseline

-In a recent post, we discussed the function and importance of the Center for Internet Security’s (CIS) benchmarks.
+We’ve previously discussed the function and importance of the Center for Internet Security’s (CIS) benchmarks.
 CIS benchmarks are a set of best practice configuration standards developed by consensus between a broad range of cybersecurity experts.

 With over 100 benchmarks available for a wide range of common business technologies, CIS benchmarks are the globally accepted standard for secure configuration.
 That makes them an ideal choice for system hardening.